sanjaybasu/healthcare-ai-equity/_chapters/chapter_02_mathematical_foundations.md

 ### 2.2.4 Singular Value Decomposition and Matrix Factorization

 Singular value decomposition provides an alternative perspective on matrix structure that generalizes eigendecomposition to non-square matrices and connects naturally to many machine learning methods including collaborative filtering, latent semantic analysis, and matrix completion.
-SVD factorizes a data matrix X into three matrices: X = UÎ£V^T, where U contains left singular vectors, Î£ is a diagonal matrix of singular values, and V contains right singular vectors.
+SVD factorizes a data matrix X into three matrices: X = UΣV^T, where U contains left singular vectors, Σ is a diagonal matrix of singular values, and V contains right singular vectors.
 This decomposition reveals latent structure in data and enables low-rank approximations that can denoise data or reduce dimensionality.

 In healthcare applications, SVD and related matrix factorization methods are used for tasks including identifying patient subgroups based on similar clinical patterns, discovering latent disease phenotypes from symptom and biomarker data, and imputing missing values in partially observed clinical matrices.
 However, these methods face equity challenges similar to those we saw with PCA.
 The latent factors discovered by matrix factorization may primarily reflect patterns in well-represented populations while missing important patterns specific to minority populations.
 Moreover, when using matrix factorization for missing data imputation, the imputed values will reflect the patterns learned from observed data, which may not be appropriate if missingness patterns differ systematically across groups.